RunestoneInteractive/RunestoneServer/pip2/source/Prediction/rule-based.rst

    :feedback_c: The second element of the first tuple is "male"
    :feedback_d: That's a function object

-   What expression would you ouse to pick out the string "male"?
+   What expression would you use to pick out the string "male"?